 In a nutshell, the EU Settlement Scheme assigns the applicant either “Pre-Settled Status”, giving them five years’ worth of post-Brexit residence in the UK, or the more sought after “Settled Status”, a permanent residence of sorts awarded to those who have supplied evidence of living in the UK for five or more years.

 Although this may, so far, seem quite simple, the scheme has faced a considerable amount of backlash.
 Advertised as a smart, digital solution, it requires the scanning of one’s passport using a specially designed smartphone app.
-However, due to technical difficulties, the Home Office has yet to deliver an iPhone app — which nearly half the UK uses — only offering an app for Android.
+However, due to technical difficulties, the Home Office has spent months developing an app for iPhone, encountering significant criticism from the general public and EU nationals.

 There are stories of frustrated EU nationals who have lived in the UK for decades, only to have their applications for Settled Status rejected.

 Of course, one can borrow a phone from a friend or get help from listed organisations, but the simple reality of the Government being unable to fully prepare for such a large-scale operation remains staggering.

 And then there are stories of frustrated EU nationals who have lived in the UK for decades, only to have their applications for Settled Status rejected.
 Letters published in national newspapers and posts shared on Twitter show that even the most “integrated” of EU nationals were rejected, be it children who have gone through the entirety of the British education system or a Polish chef who has cooked for royalty.

 While these may seem like unfortunate mistakes which will be quickly solved, they are equally signs of the unpredictable position of EU nationals within the UK.
 Indeed, despite the high success rates of applications to the scheme, the proportion of “Pre-Settled” applications to “Settled” applications is increasing, with 42% of applicants now being given the temporary stay.

 Running out of time in the UK is a daunting possibility